 Himanshu has written for sites like Cracked, Screen Rant, The Gamer and Forbes.
 He could be found shouting obscenities at strangers on Twitter, or trying his hand at amateur art on Instagram.

-Twitter Facebook Instagram Email
+Read More: Twitter Facebook Instagram Email

 ]]>

-https://listorati.com/10-easy-questions-we-still-dont-know-the-answer-to/feed/ 0 6222
+https://listorati.com/10-easy-questions-science-still-cant-answer-today/feed/ 0 6222

-10 Easy Steps to Half-Understanding Time Crystals https://listorati.com/10-easy-steps-to-half-understanding-time-crystals/ https://listorati.com/10-easy-steps-to-half-understanding-time-crystals/#respond Fri, 02 Jun 2023 12:06:12 +0000 https://listorati.com/10-easy-steps-to-half-understanding-time-crystals/
+10 Easy Steps Toward Half-understanding Time Crystals https://listorati.com/10-easy-steps-toward-half-understanding-time-crystals/ https://listorati.com/10-easy-steps-toward-half-understanding-time-crystals/#respond Fri, 02 Jun 2023 12:06:12 +0000 https://listorati.com/10-easy-steps-to-half-understanding-time-crystals/

-10 A Physicist with a Dream and a Catchy Phrase
+10 A Physicist With a Dream and a Catchy Phrase

 First introduced in 2012 by Nobel laureate Frank Wilczek, Professor of Physics at MIT, time crystals were proposed as a theoretical phase of matter which would display temporal periodicity.
 Items with periodicity have qualities that recur at intervals, and crystals (think snowflakes) have patterns that repeat in the 3D world, an example of periodicity in space.
 Wilczek theorized that, through the use of condensed matter devices capable of observing incredibly small things, he could detect patterns in particles that likewise repeat in the dimension of time.
 (At this point, most people are already confused, so if that’s how you feel, you’re right where you should be.)